You can also browse the topics below to find what you are looking for.

 The Power of Getting It out of Your Head

-David decided to start writing down instructions for his employees to follow.
+David decided to start writing down standard operating procedures for his employees to follow.
 He created systems to streamline functions and automate processes.

 Over time, David codified and automated just about everything in his business.
 Policies were written up, and his procedures for billing and accounting were documented.
 The business began to run on a database and a system — not in people’s heads.